dmentipl/dmentipl.github.io/README.md

 1. Checkout src branch with `git checkout src`.
 2. Make changes.
 3. Preview changes with `nikola auto -b`.
-4. Commit changes to src.
+4. Commit changes to src, and push changes to GitHub.
 5. Deploy to GitHub pages with `nikola github_deploy`.

 Requirements